cran-task-views/Epidemiology/Epidemiology.md

   risks adjusting for unmeasured confounding and misclassification of the exposure/outcome, or both.
 It follows the bias analysis methods and examples from the book by Lash T.L., Fox M.P., and Fink A.K.
 "Applying Quantitative Bias Analysis to Epidemiologic Data", ('Springer', 2009).
+This tool is also provided as an API via the `r pkg("apisensr")` package.
 - `r pkg("mem")`: The Moving Epidemic Method, created by T Vega and JE Lozano ([2012](https://doi.org/10.1111/j.1750-2659.2012.00422.x), [2015](https://doi.org/10.1111/irv.12330)), allows the weekly assessment of